aibtcdev/aibtcdev-services/src/consistent_endpoints.md

-# Implementation Guide: createJsonResponse
+# Implementation Guide: createApiResponse

-This guide outlines the standardized implementation of `createJsonResponse` across all endpoints.
+This guide outlines the standardized implementation of `createApiResponse` across all endpoints.

 ## Response Formats